NoFollow Links: Everything You Need To Know

 Nofollow Links drive traffic, and traffic drives followed links

-While SEO isn’t the primary goal of leveraging nofollow links, you can use them to drive referral traffic on your site.
+While SEO isn’t the primary goal of leveraging nofollow links, you can use them to drive referral traffic to your site.
 Besides, nofollow links from other sites expand your brand influence.

 When another site links to yours, people will more likely: